A Communist Christmas in the Caribbean in Search of Revolution

 Standing under the El Nicho waterfalls, part of the national park.

-A short excursion 20km outside of Trinidad took us deeper into the wonderfully-named Sancti-Spritus province, of which Trinidad is a part, to see Manaka Iznaga, an old sugar plantation where African slaves were forced to work.
+A short excursion 20 kilometres outside of Trinidad took us deeper into the wonderfully-named Sancti-Spritus province, of which Trinidad is a part, to see Manaka Iznaga, an old sugar plantation where African slaves were forced to work.
 The impressive tower on the plantation was used to keep an eye on them and the large bell in front of the hacienda mansion used to summon them to their toil.
 You can also see the sugar press used by the slaves.
-Sobering.
+Sobering indeed.

 The view out to the mountains seen from the Trinidad Bell Tower.